spatie/laravel-slack-alerts/README.md

 ## Markdown

-You can use formatting your messages with markup.
-You can learn how [in the Slack API docs](https://slack.com/help/articles/202288908-Format-your-messages).
+You can format your messages with markup.
+Learn how [in the Slack API docs](https://slack.com/help/articles/202288908-Format-your-messages).

 ```php
 use Spatie\SlackAlerts\Facades\SlackAlert;